thedza49/letour/README.md

 A coach's captain pick has their total stage score (finish + jersey bonus) doubled.
 Bonuses stack if a rider holds more than one jersey.

-## Action needed before this goes live
+## Action needed before this goes live for real

-1. **Pull this onto the Oracle VM** (see "Deploying this update" below).
+1. ~~Pull this onto the Oracle VM.~~ ✅ Done June 23.
-2. **Run the schema migration FIRST, before anything else** — `python3 migrate_to_phase_c.py`.
-This one is order-sensitive: it adds a `pcs_url` column to the existing `riders` table using a raw SQLite connection, deliberately avoiding `app.models` — because importing `app.models` against an un-migrated database crashes immediately (the new Rider model expects a column that doesn't exist yet).
-Run this before starting the app, before `commissioner_tools.py`, before anything else that touches the database.
-3. **Run `python3 import_startlist.py` once procyclingstats publishes
-   the 2026 startlist** (typically a few days before race day — it will likely return nothing if you run it too early in June).
-Safe to re-run as the startlist firms up; it upserts by rider, it doesn't duplicate.
+2. ~~Run the schema migration.~~ ✅ Done June 23 —
+   `migrate_to_phase_c.py` ran clean.
+3. **Reset stage 1's fake test data** — see the warning above.
+This is the one must-do item before July 4.
+4. **Re-run `python3 import_startlist.py`** every few days until
+   procyclingstats publishes the 2026 startlist.
+As of June 23 it hasn't yet.
-4. **Set up the daily sync as a cron job** once the race starts:
+5. **Set up the daily sync as a cron job** before the race starts:
    ```
    # crontab -e — runs ~2 hours after a typical Tour stage finish (stage
    # finishes are usually mid-afternoon CEST; adjust to taste)
    0 16 * * * cd /home/ubuntu/letour && /home/ubuntu/letour/venv/bin/python3 sync_results.py >> /home/ubuntu/letour/sync.log 2>&1
    ```
-   Safe to run more than once a day if you want extra margin — it's a no-op once a stage is already marked synced, unless you pass `--force`.
+   Not yet confirmed installed — double check with `crontab -l` on the VM.
-5. **Adjust lockout times if you haven't already** — same as Phase B, via `commissioner_tools.py set-lockout`.
+6. **Adjust lockout times if you haven't already** — same as Phase B, via `commissioner_tools.py set-lockout`.

 ## Overview